-If the dealer’s hand qualifies, but the player wins, both the Ante bet and Play bet is paid out at 1 to 1.
-Then, if the dealer’s hand qualifies and wins the player loses both Ante and Play wagers.
+- If the dealer’s hand qualifies, but the player wins, both the Ante bet and Play bet is paid out at 1 to 1

 The Ante bet has a special bonus which is independent of the dealer’s hand.
 Typical payouts for the Ante bonus are Straight Flush: 5 to 1, Three of a Kind: 4 to 1 and Straight 1 to 1.

 What Is A Flush In Three Card Poker?

 In Three Card Poker, a flush is a hand consisting of three cards of the same suit.
 It is one of the possible hand rankings in the game.

 Here’s a detailed explanation of a flush in Three Card Poker:

 Definition: A flush is formed when all three cards in a player’s hand are of the same suit.
 The suit can be hearts, diamonds, clubs, or spades.